flashbots/mev-research/FRPs/frp-6.md

 </br>
 * Survey of existing techniques, why they are or are not appropriate to use
 * Develop early thoughts around mempool auction theory?
+* Regarding the POC version of the bundle auction (see last point in resources below): @jparyani brought up that the divisor means that the bundle auction favors small bundles.
+The full impact of this design are not currently known and would benefit from further study.

 **Proposed Approach:**
 </br> Looking at the assumptions of existing techniques might disqualify subsets of them, for example the auctions where there is a no-collusion assumption from the auctioneer.